alnesjo/template-vector/README.md

 Slightly modified and upgraded homework assignment from DD2387 Program System Construction Using C++
 .
-Using Google's testing framework to somewhat assert correct behaviour.
+Using Google's testing framework to somewhat assert correct behavior.

 Build instructions: